-ON THIS PAGE: You will find out more about the factors that increase the chance of developing these types of cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing laryngeal or hypopharyngeal cancer and what people can do to lower their risk.
+Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing cancer.
-Although risk factors often influence the development of cancer, most do not directly cause cancer.
+A risk factor is anything that may increase a person's chance of developing cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Alcohol.
 Frequent and heavy consumption of alcohol increases the risk of both laryngeal and hypopharyngeal cancer.
 Using tobacco and alcohol together increases this risk even more.